scolin22/replication/README.md

 Colin Stone (31645112)
 Kevin Hui (38604112)

+A list of all the nodes which are currently running the service are located in `src/util/server.list`.

 The jar file can be run as
 `java -Xmx64m -jar A5.jar 13112` where the last argument is **port**.